PEDSnet/PEDSnet-Lessidentify/SYNOPSIS.md

 - remap\_id($record, $key, $options)

     Return a numeric substitute value for the contents of _$record->{$key}_.
 In list context, returns the original value, followed by the substitute.
-If the original value is `undef`, then `undef` is returned.
+If the original value is `undef` or an empty string, then it is returned unchanged.

     If _$options_ is present, it must be a hash reference.
 The key `map_name`, if present, specifies a name to use rather than _$key_